ToolBook

 The three discount calculations everyone needs: price after % off, finding the discount %, and understanding stacked discounts.

-How discounts actually work — and why stacking them isn't what you think
+How discounts actually work and why stacking them is not what you think

 Percentage discount